Clickedtran/WarpGUI/README.md

 - use permission `warpgui.command.help` to use command /warpgui help
 - use permission `warpgui.command.create` to use command /warpgui create
 - use permission `warpgui.command.remove` to use command /warpgui remove
+- use permission `warpgui.command.setup` to use command /warpgui setup
-- use permission `warpgui.command.edit` to use command /warpgui edit
+- use permission `warpgui.command.list` to use command /warpgui list

 </details>